Whether actually dealing with the virus or staying home as a precaution, many of us are looking for some fun things to do during quarantine.

 Ever since the lockdown started, my beloved spinning studio closed down.
 I have been spinning at least three times a week up to this point, and this regular workout has been my saving grace for physical activity and mental help as well.
 With the studio closed, I’ve been lost.

-In the meantime, though, I have been trying new things in order to keep my sanity and keep the pounds off (all the quarantine over-eating!).
+There are so many awesome fitness classes available online!
 A fellow blogger compiled a comprehensive list of possible fitness activities to do alone outdoors or at home.
 That has been a life-saver for me!

 Mostly, I do yoga at home, there are many free apps and free YouTube videos to utilize.